samanthaferris/github-tutorial/README.md

 ### Commands
 Here are some helpful commands to know.
     git status - this is a way to see what you've done recently while coding.
 You can use it to check many things.
-This is helpful to remember because it does **not** change your code in anyway.
+This is helpful to remember because it does not change your code in anyway.

     cd - Changes directory.
         .. - Goes up one level to the parent directory.

     mkdir - Creates a new directory.

-    rmdir - **Removes** a directory.
+    rmdir - Removes a directory.

     touch - Create a new empty file.

-    rm - **Remove** a file.
+    rm - Removes a file.

-    rm -rf- This **removes** a file with force. **Everything** in the file will be deleted with no questons asked.
+    rm -rf- This removes a file with force.
+Everything in the file will be deleted with no questons asked.

     mv - Rename a drectory.